Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 1. 3D Printed with Basic PLA
     - Basic PLA is a thermoplastic monomer.
 (A type of plastic) [10]
     - Some advantages to basic PLA is it is environmentally friendly, it has a good print quality, and it is easy to use.
 [11]
     - Some disadvantages to basic PLA is it has a lower strength and durability when compared to other 3D printing materials.
-It has a poor heat resistance and is it a [11]
+It has a poor heat resistance and it is not easy to achieve a smooth polished finish.
+[11]
 2. 3D Printed with PLA+
     - hhaha
 3. 3D Printed with High Temperature PLA